Digital Visa Extension Round – March 2026 [UPDATED]

 Since the conflict began, PIBA has reopened a limited number of offices to handle emergency cases, specifically in the registry department.
 These offices are only processing urgent applications for passports, Israeli IDs, and related documentation, with no visa services available at all.

-The digital extension of visas was finally rolled out yesterday, after AIC sent an official inquiry last Sunday, requesting to roll our a digital visa extension, as was done in similar circumstances during the first Iran war.
+The digital extension of visas was finally rolled out on March 2nd, after AIC sent an official inquiry, requesting to roll our a digital visa extension, as was done in similar circumstances during the first Iran war.

 Which Visas Have Been Extended?